 E-sourcing applications enable organizations to organize, solicit and evaluate requests for information (RFIs) and requests for proposals (RFPs) from suppliers.
 These applications enable competitive bidding where the outcome is typically a long-term agreement.
 Most e-sourcing applications also support reverse auction capabilities.
 Some applications enable large-scale complex bid events with thousands of line items and awards spanning multiple suppliers.

-Email marketing is the use of the email channel to deliver and optimize marketing messages — such as brand newsletters or contextually relevant, real-time and personalized communications — in support of engagement across the customer journey.
+Gartner defines email marketing as the use of the email channel to deliver and optimize marketing messages — such as brand newsletters or contextually relevant, real-time and personalized communications — in support of engagement across the customer journey.
 Email service providers often bolster their technology platforms with supplementary managed services to improve the value and scalability of the email channel.
+Email marketing helps marketers deliver information to their audiences after obtaining an email address.
+This can take the form of product or service updates, new promotions, transaction updates and more.
+As a relatively inexpensive method for communicating at scale with contacts, email provides value for different use cases across the full customer-engagement life span.
+Email is the most effective channel for several marketing objectives, including demand generation, conversion to sales, and customer loyalty and advocacy.

-EBPA is a comprehensive approach toward business and process modeling aimed at transforming and improving business performance with an emphasis on cross-viewpoint (strategy, analysis, architecture, automation), cross-functional analysis to support strategic and operational decisions.
+Enterprise business process analysis (EBPA) tools enable business and process modeling, manage process repositories and support analysis aimed at transforming and improving business performance.
+These tools emphasize cross-viewpoint (strategy, analysis, architecture, automation) and cross-functional analysis guiding strategic and operational decisions.

-Gartner defines enterprise low-code application platforms (LCAPs) as platforms for accelerated development and maintenance of applications, using model-driven tools for the entire application’s technology stack, generative AI and prebuilt component catalogs.
-Enterprise LCAPs target software engineering teams responsible for custom application development and maintenance.
-Enterprise LCAP features include support for the collaborative development of all application components; runtime environments for high performance, availability and scalability of applications; application deployment and monitoring with detailed usage insights.
-Enterprise LCAP platforms feature governance controls and success management through self-service capabilities and APIs, developer documentation and training, and service-level agreements for platform operations.
-Enterprise LCAPs provide the foundation for developing a wide range of application types and application components, including complex front ends, business process automation and distributed data sources.
+Gartner defines enterprise low-code application platforms (LCAPs) as software platforms for the accelerated development and maintenance of applications, using model-driven development tools, generative AI and prebuilt component catalogs for the entire application’s technology stack.
+Enterprise LCAP features include support for the collaborative development of all application components; runtime environments for high performance, availability and scalability of applications; and application deployment and monitoring with detailed usage insights.
+Enterprise LCAP platforms feature governance controls and insights, self-service capabilities, APIs for integration with external DevOps tooling, success management with exhaustive technical documentation, training programs and a comprehensive global partner network.
+Enterprise LCAPs provide the foundation for developing a wide range of applications and application components with distributed data architectures, including complex multimodal front ends, business workflows, agentic AI and integration capabilities.
+The enterprise LCAP market is closely related to the citizen application development platform (CADP) market, as they both aim to address the use cases listed below.
+However, they are distinctively different in terms of the target audience and complexity of the applications built on the platform.

 Enterprise social networking applications facilitate, capture and organize open conversations and information sharing between individual workers and groups within an organization.
 In addition to capabilities that support conversations and information sharing, they can keep track of the network of relationships between participants (via social graphs), in order to deliver a personalized stream of updates about events or conversations to individuals (via news feeds and activity streams).
 These applications help people find out about each other, have discussions, share information and generally interact.
 Interaction occurs either at a one-to-one level, or in groups, teams, communities and networks, and in the context of structured or unstructured business activities.